pace-neutrons/Horace/documentation/smg/02_development_environment.md

 This document describes setting up a Horace/Herbert environment for new starters at STFC/ISIS.

 This is version 1 by Chris Marooney.
+Composition date 15/9/2020.
 At the time of writing, my available hardware was a personal laptop;
 an STFC laptop will not be available for some weeks.
 This affects my choice of environment.